Selangor FC to release collectible fourth jersey this season | Goal.com

 🇲🇾 Selangor FC new home kit 2021. pic.twitter.com/mq0Mzvno95— Asian Football (@AsianFootballs) February 1, 2021

 The bad?
-After the current batch runs out, fans will have to wait all the way until May to buy it.
+After the current batch runs out, fans will have to wait until May to buy one.

 "We have around 1,600 more pieces coming in on Thursday or Friday, and that's all we have for now.
 The club have sold 2,500 so far, and when these are finished, we will have sold a total of 4,200 of the kits.
 Combined with those sold by Joma (the manufacturer) and resellers, there's about 6,000 of them being sold for now.